 On July 23, 1866, the Cincinnati Red Stockings were organized, and from 1867 to 1870 their record was 175 wins, 15 losses, 1 draw.
 Base-ball, to that time, had been “a Gentleman’s game”: even if the Reds beat everyone’s brains in.

-It was in 1869 that the club shocked the North American sporting world by turning all-pro.
+English cricket had already begun turning professional.
+But news to/in the U.S. then was slow.
+So it was in 1869 that the Cincinnati club shocked the North American sporting world by turning all-pro.
 Dominance was so cast iron that, opening on May 4, 1869, the Red Stockings’s record for the season would be an ungentlemanly 70 and 0.
+(At one point, they won 84-straight games before losing 8-7, in extra innings, to the Brooklyn Atlantics.)

-Antioch College—where my (Evander) grandfather worked as a teacher of sculpting and bronze-casting, coming from the old country to start there ca. early 1926—was considered the best amateur ball club in 1869.
+Antioch College—where my (Evander) grandfather worked as a teacher of sculpting and bronze-casting, coming from the old country to start there ca. early 1926: he founded the art department and, to mix some metaphors, took to baseball like the proverbial duck (a subject that is covered, from several angles, in Right off the Bat)—was considered the best amateur ball club in 1869.
 But since you know the record, no surprise that they lost to the Red Stockings on May 15…by a score of 41-7.
 (Someone missed the extra point—bad [American] football joke for readers unfamiliar.)
 On October 24, the game was a little more competitive: only a 45-10 shellacking (speaking of statues: and they ran the bases about as well).

 Whether Yellow Springs rain checks were issued by its bastion of U.S. liberal-arts education I do not know.
 But I do thank super-sleuth and Columbus mathematician Paul Ponomarev for once again inspiring a blog with a surprising factoid as a new baseball season gets underway.
 Paul might also check my “yearly calculation.”